muhammadrivaldy/all-about-tech/basic_of_kubernetes.md

 ### Container Deployment

+The mechanism of this initiative is really similar to virtualized deployment.
+But, Kubernetes more excellence rather than virtualized.
+Kubernetes is better at doing isolation applications because of that the containers are lighter than VM.

+## Why used Kubernetes?

 If you have many applications on your server, it will take a long time to maintain, deploy, and monitor all of your applications one by one.
-With container deployment, they will help you to maintain, deploy, and monitor easily helped by a system.
+With Kubernetes, they will help you to maintain, deploy, and monitor easily helped by a system.
 Because of that, Kubernetes was born! 😄️ Kubernetes will help you with their framework for maintaining etc your applications easily with smaller mistakes.